SteeltoeOSS/Documentation/docs/messaging/amqp.md

 <a name="steeltoe-messaging-auto-recovery"></a>
 ### RabbitMQ Automatic Connection/Topology recovery

-Since the first version of Steeltoe AMQP, the framework has provided its own connection and channel recovery in the event of a broker failure.
+Since the first version of Steeltoe RabbitMQ, the framework has provided its own connection and channel recovery in the event of a broker failure.
 Also, as discussed in <a href="#steeltoe-messaging-broker-configuration"></a>, `RabbitAdmin` re-declares any infrastructure beans (queues and others) when the connection is re-established.
 It, therefore, does not rely on the [auto-recovery](https://www.rabbitmq.com/api-guide.html#recovery) that is now provided by the `amqp-client` library.
-Steeltoe AMQP now uses the `4.0.x` version of `amqp-client`, which has auto-recovery enabled by default.
+Steeltoe RabbitMQ now uses the `4.0.x` version of `amqp-client`, which has auto-recovery enabled by default.
-Steeltoe AMQP can still use its own recovery mechanisms if you wish, disabling it in the client, (by setting the `automaticRecoveryEnabled` property on the underlying `RabbitMQ connectionFactory` to `false`).
+Steeltoe RabbitMQ can still use its own recovery mechanisms if you wish, disabling it in the client, (by setting the `automaticRecoveryEnabled` property on the underlying `RabbitMQ connectionFactory` to `false`).
 However, the framework is completely compatible with auto-recovery being enabled.
 This means any consumers you create within your code (perhaps by using `RabbitTemplate.execute()`) can be automatically recovered.